t-shimb-g/TuitionCalcAPI/README.md

 # Tuition Calculator API
 This is a C# API used for generating student data from a `.csv` to a `.pdf`.

+## Project Goal
+Create UI and API to allow elementary school to create tuition `.pdf`s based on `.csv` of family data.

 ## Sample Input
 | Family    | Student    | Grade |   Member   |     Scholarship     | RaiseRight | Tuition Assistance | Miscellaneous |
 | :-------- | :--------- | :---: |:----------:|:-------------------:| :--------: | :----------------: | :-----------: |